 Simpson prefers the quiet life back where he was born.
 Glasgow will always be his home, especially the east end with its very special people, its tenements, and busy roads.
 His friends will always be his friends over fifty years down the road of life.
 His only ambition in life now is to take Andy Blackmore into retirement..... then, like himself, drift into anonymity.

-I was born and raised in Glasgow and left the Gorbals when I was four to move to Toryglen.
-Like many others my ambition was to be a professional football player, however, like many others, it didn’t quite work out that way.
-So I became an apprentice engraver and attended night school at the Glasgow School of Art for two years.
-During the time I worked in Glasgow engraving and key cutting I met and married Anne, and we travelled around Britain before finally settling down in Stirlingshire.
-We have two children, four grandchildren, and are now both retired and both imprisoned by the COVID Restrictions.
-So I began writing poetry about my thoughts, as well as our experiences and travels around the world.
-Thankfully it has kept me sane!
-And hopefully it will bring enjoyment and smiles to my readers.
+Born and raised in Glasgow Gordon’s family left the Gorbals when he was four and moved to Toryglen.
+Like many other boys his ambition was to be a professional football player, however, like many other boys it did not quite work out that way.
+So he became an apprentice engraver and attended night school at the Glasgow School of Art for two years.
+During this time, he worked in Glasgow engraving and key cutting where he met and married Anne.
+They travelled Britain before finally settling down in Stirlingshire.
+They have two children, four grandchildren, and are now both retired.
+Considering the COVID Restrictions to be an imprisonment he began writing poetry about his thoughts, experiences and travels around the world.
+Thankfully it kept him sane!
+And hopefully the words will ring true to those who have worked to keep their sense of humour and resilience during this time

 Katrina has been an avid fan of classic fantasy and spirituality readings.
 She recognises the importance of using one’s own efforts and resources to achieve objectives, and that life’s circumstances and incidents are the basis of learning about self-reliance and building resilience.
 As the mother of three young adults she was inspired to create this entertaining fantasy which reflects her ideals and the ethos of her life.
 She currently resides in Zambia, Africa.